b-jesch/script.program.fritzact/README.md

 All devices can be controlled via a selection list.
 If only one device is available or if other devices are disabled for switching, this will switched directly.
 Same on if a preferred device is specified in the setup.

 The addon must be configured via the settings menu at first.
 From OS> 6.50, AVM requires a full qualified authentication (user, password).
-It is recommended that you create an own user and use it (sniffing) for SmartHome.
+It is recommended that you create an own user and use it for SmartHome.
 In addition, the communication can be encrypted via TLS.

 <h2> Comments on usage and integration into the Confluence Skin </h2>